JonasKuch/chess2/README.md

 # Chess2

-A comprehensive Python implementation of a chess game featuring a graphical user interface, AI-powered move generation using neural networks, and support for various game modes.
+A comprehensive Python implementation of a chess game featuring a graphical user interface, AI-powered move generation using a neural network, and support for various game modes.

 ## Table of Contents